Jawad Al Arrayed: Career

 Al Arrayed served as municipality minister from 1999 to November 2002.
 He was appointed Minister of Justice on 11 November 2002.
 His term lasted until 2005 and he was replaced by Mohammed Ali Sitri.
 During this period he was also advisor to the prime minister for legal affairs.

-He was appointed deputy prime minister in the reshuffle on 11 December 2006 that followed the victory of Shia Islamist party, Al Wefaq, in parliamentary elections.
+He was appointed Deputy Prime Minister of Bahrain in the reshuffle on 11 December 2006 that followed the victory of Shia Islamist party, Al Wefaq, in parliamentary elections.
 He replaced a member of the royal family, Abdullah bin Khalid Al Khalifa, in the post.
 Arrayed is also president of the ministerial committee for legal affairs.